Director pay at an Australian startup company

 The founders will not be paid a director’s fee..

-Now this clause does not mean the director will never be paid for any of their contributions to the Company, simply, for holding the position of director, they won’t be paid a fee.
+Now this clause does not mean the director will never be paid for any of their contributions to the Company.
+It simply means, for holding the position of director, the director won’t be paid a fee.

 Now these are early stage options to give a startup flexibility.